mlizchap/express-setup/README.md

     ```

 ### Linking the Routes to the App
-- wire up the routes to the app
+- wire up the routes to the app, the functions in router will use the application as the arg
-    - the `routes` file will exports a functions that run when certain endpoints are hit
+- the `router.js` file
+- in `router.js`
     ```javascript
+    const router = require('./router');

     routes(app);
     ```

+*at this point you should be able to go to the api endpoint and seee the greeting returned from the greeting controller*

 ### Set up the DB
 - set up the database connection
+- in `app.js`
     ```javascript
     const mongoose = require('mongoose');